fernandolezama/fernandolezama.github.io/index.md

 ## NEWS
+* 25 April 2019: Program Committee for Mexican Congress of Artificial Intelligence COMIA 2019

 * 23 April 2019: Two papers accepted at GECCO2019

 * 14 March 2019: Program Committee for the [7th International Workshop on Multi-agent Based Applications for Smart Grids and Sustainable Energy Systems](https://www.paams.net/workshops/masges), collocated with the [17th International Conference on Practical Applications of Agents and Multi-Agent Systems](https://www.paams.net/)